astridx/meinblog/content/posts/joomla/17joomla-custom-fields-im-backend-integrieren.en.md

  	</fieldset>
  	<fieldset
  		name="permissions"
 ```

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ foos.xml](https://github.com/astridx/boilerplate/compare/t13...t14a#diff-2fc2de3e713c03872261cc037f7f6194d843f9cbc953d34db10e9693dfa82924)

 In the navigation menu on the left in the Joomla administration area we add two links.
 The first new link leads to the view where custom fields are created for the component.
-The other one leads to the view where groups are created.
+The other one leads to the view where field groups are created.

 [administrator/components/com_foos/ foos.xml](https://github.com/astridx/boilerplate/blob/t14a/src/administrator/components/com_foos/foos.xml)